Skip to content

 A holographic will is written entirely in your own handwriting and signed by you.
 No witnesses, no notary, no fancy legal paper.

-• The entire document (or at least the material provisions) must be in your handwriting
+About half of U.S. states recognize holographic wills.
+The entire document (or at least the material provisions) must be in your handwriting, you must sign it, and some states require it to be dated.

-When it makes sense: A holographic will is best as an emergency measure — you're deploying overseas, facing surgery, or suddenly realize you have no will and want something in place immediately.
+A holographic will is best as an emergency measure — you're deploying overseas, facing surgery, or suddenly realize you have no will and want something in place immediately.
 It's better than nothing, but it's not a long-term solution.

 Option 2: Online Will Services